jagdsh/aws-security-solutions/contents/kms/README.md

 - Good solution to rotate KMS Key that are not eligible for automatic rotation (like asymmetric CMK)

 ![Manual Key Rotation](./kms_manual_key_rotation.png)

+### Automatic key rotation is not supported on the following types of KMS keys:

+- Asymmetric KMS keys
+- HMAC KMS keys
+- KMS keys in custom key stores (i.e Cloud HSM)
+- KMS keys with imported key material

 ## KMS Alias Updating